conorhennessy/stopPause/README.md

 ## How it's made

 Using an arduino ATmega32U4 the stop button is wired to digital PIN 2 with 5v supplied by the 5v PIN.
 With each loop of code, the arduino checks for a change of voltage to see if the button has been pressed or reset.
-The state change is then compared to the previous state to understand when to send a pause action.
+The state change is then compared to the previous state to understand if to send a pause action.

-The differentiation of the button changes is useful in the future as I plan to add a feature where if the button is depressed for 3 seconds the song is skipped and then next reset action is ignored, to ensure music is not paused again.

 (Wiring diagram coming here soon ;) )